What is CBG?

 Is CBG difficult to produce?

-Due to the fact that CBG requires the cannabis plant to be harvested sooner and is found in such low concentrations once the plant is fully developed, it can be difficult and expensive to produce CBG products.
+Due to the fact that CBG requires the cannabis plant to be harvested sooner and is found in such low concentrations once the plant is fully developed, it can be difficult and expensive (view our article where we cover how to determine the value of a CBD product) to produce CBG products.
 This has led to experimental cross breeding and the exploration of CBG rich strains of cannabis, among other research into simplifying the production and extraction of CBG.

 As this cannabinoid becomes more popular and more experiments and research are conducted in this area, it’s likely that experts will be able to find ways to make CBG more readily available.